Guelph-Digital-Service/Design-Guide/pages/getting-started.md

 ---

 ## Downloading
-If you aren't working on a site or application that does not already have the City of Guelph Design System files or resources already included, then you'll need to start by downloading the systems that you'll be working with:
+If you are working on a site or application that does not already have the City of Guelph Design System files or resources already included, then you'll need to start by downloading the systems that you'll be working with:

 [Download Design System Files]({{ "/downloads" | prepend: site.baseurl }}){: .c-btn}
 {: .txtcenter}